Our free membership, business.com+, takes the pain out of choosing new business services.

 Here are answers to some of the most commonly asked questions on financial or accounting certifications.

-• CPA: Most CPAs have earned a bachelor’s degree and several pursue a Master of Business Administration with a specialization in accounting or a master’s degree in accountancy.
-The licensing exam varies by state but is typically spread over two days.
+• CPA: Most CPAs have earned a bachelor's degree, and many pursue a Master of Business Administration or a master's degree in accountancy.
+The CPA exam varies by state but typically includes four sections administered over multiple days.

-• CGFM and CMA: The CGFM and CMA designations require a bachelor’s degree or accounting certificate and a minimum of two years of professional experience in addition to passing three exams.
+• CGFM and CMA: Both the CGFM and CMA designations require a bachelor's degree or an approved accounting credential, along with a minimum of two years of professional experience.
+Each certification involves passing a set of exams — three for CGFM and two for CMA.

-• EA: The EA designation requires five years of experience or a passing score on the three-part SEE.
+• EA: The EA designation requires either five years of relevant IRS experience or a passing score on the three-part SEE.

 Depending on the certification, you should expect to study between 150 and 300 hours for the exam.

-Many people consider the CPA the most valuable certification because of its versatility and general demand by employers and clients (for CPA consultants).
-CGFM, CMA and CFA certification holders and seasoned CPAs have the highest earning potential, with salaries over $100,000 that can easily climb above $140,000 with significant experience.
+Many people consider the CPA to be the most valuable accounting certification because of its versatility and high demand among employers and clients (especially for CPA consultants).
+Professionals with CGFM, CMA or CFA certifications, as well as experienced CPAs, tend to have the highest earning potential, often earning salaries exceeding $100,000, which can increase to above $140,000 with significant experience.
+Many CPAs also pursue a CMA certification, since there's considerable overlap in the exam content.
+Holding both credentials can boost compensation even more than having a CPA alone.

+Individuals with certifications can qualify for better jobs with more responsibility, higher compensation and greater upward mobility compared to those without certifications.
 Certifications indicate a high level of commitment and skill, helping people expand their finance and accounting career opportunities.
-Certifications can also lead to more internal promotions, as many professionals without their CPA certification hit a professional plateau.
-When a financial professional is certified, clients feel more confident in an institution’s or accounting firm’s ability to manage their money.
+They can also lead to more internal promotions, as many professionals without a CPA certification may hit a professional plateau.
+When a financial professional is certified, clients tend to feel more confident in an institution's or accounting firm's ability to manage their finances.

 Did you find this content helpful?